asleix/daspack/README.md

 DASPack is a fast, open‑source compressor that lets you store huge Distributed Acoustic Sensing (DAS) datasets **losslessly** or with a user‑defined, fixed reconstruction error.
 It couples wavelets, linear predictive coding and arithmetic coding in Rust, and plugs straight into the HDF5 pipeline so you can write compressed datasets with a single `h5py` call.

+Disclaimer.
+The final implementation is still being polished.
+An official release is expected by mid-august.

 ---

 ## ✨ Highlights